orb-lang/helm/doc/md/helm/modeselektor.md

       modeS.action_complete = true
-      -- The raga may set action_complete to false to cause the command -- to be re-processed, most likely after a mode-switch local commandThisTime = modeS.maestro:dispatchEvent(event)
+      -- The raga may set action_complete to false to cause the command -- to be re-processed, most likely after a mode-switch -- @atman: this is where quitting breaks if we forbid non-message -- return values in dispatch, not sure why. local commandThisTime = modeS.maestro:dispatchEvent(event)
       command = command or commandThisTime until modeS.action_complete == true